Make-Skilled/Internship-Tracker-with-Resume-Upload/README.md

 4. Upload resume and write cover letter
 5. Track application status

-## Database Schema
+## Database Schema & File Storage

-The application uses the following tables:
+The application uses the following collections:

-- **organization**: Organization details and approval status
+- **organizations**: Organization details and approval status
-- **student**: Student account information
+- **students**: Student account information
-- **internship**: Posted internship opportunities
+- **internships**: Posted internship opportunities
-- **application**: Student applications with status tracking
+- **applications**: Student applications with status tracking (each application stores a reference to a resume file in GridFS)

+Resume files are stored in MongoDB using GridFS.
+When a student applies, their resume is uploaded directly to the database.
+Organizations can download resumes securely via the application interface.

 ## Security Notes

 - Passwords are stored in plain text for demo purposes
 - In production, use proper password hashing (bcrypt)
-- Enable Row Level Security (RLS) in Supabase for production
 - Implement proper file upload validation
 - Add CSRF protection